What is a Temporary Event Notice?

 - an indoor sporting event;

 - a performance of dance; and

-- entertainment of a similar description (for example, a circus).
+- entertainment of a similar description.

 The Council's Guidance on Regulated Entertainment PDF 36Kb / 2 pagesprovides more detailed information regarding regulated entertainment.

 What restrictions are imposed on the use of Temporary Event Notices?